Azure/partnercenter-cli-extension/doc/how_to_managed_k8s_apps.md

 #### Build command

-The `...offer package build` command is equivalent to the `cpa buildbundle` command for the packaging tool, but easier.
+The `offer package build` command is equivalent to the `cpa buildbundle` command for the packaging tool, but easier.
 The CLI will handle the following:

-1. The package commands on the CLI required an offer ID.
-This is because it performs additional checks on the offer.
+1. Perform additional checks on the offer using the offer ID
 2. All the docker container instance setup, including setting the ACR instance and calling `az acr login`.
 We will use the ACR information in the `manifest.yaml`

 ## Adding the package to the offer

-> CLUSTER EXTENSION TYPE: The `--cluster-extension-type` is the billing identifier of your offer in AKS.
-More information can be found
-> [here](https://learn.microsoft.com/en-us/azure/aks/cluster-extensions#usage-of-cluster-extensions) about the cluster extension
+The `--cluster-extension-type` is the billing identifier of your offer in AKS.
+More information can be found [here](https://learn.microsoft.com/en-us/azure/aks/cluster-extensions#usage-of-cluster-extensions) about the cluster extension

 ```bash